ForgeRock/forgeops/helm/opendj/README.md

   restoreBucket: gs://forgeops/dj-backup/10m
 ```

-Note that the `namespace` and `instance-name` are calculated, are *not* part of the restoreBucket path.
+Note that the `namespace` and `instance-name` are calculated, and are *not* part of the restoreBucket path.

 ### Install your helm chart

-Using the above custom.yaml (note that additional parameters may be required - the sample above shows only
+Using the above custom.yaml file, install your helm opendj chart.
+Note that additional parameters may be required - the sample above shows only the restore features.
-the restore features), install your helm opendj chart.
 You should see the init containers run for `gcs`, `restore` and `setup`, before the final DS container runs.
 Using kubectl logs, you can view the output.
 For example:

 `kubectl logs userstore-0 -c gcs -f`

 Repeat the above for the restore and setup init containers.

 ### Troubleshooting

-If the gcs init container can not restore the contents to the bak/ folder, the path is incorrect, or your cluster does not have sufficient priviliege to read/write to a gcs storage bucket.
+If the gcs init container can not restore the contents to the bak/ folder, the path is incorrect, or your cluster does not have sufficient priviliege to read/write to a GCS storage bucket.
 Refer to the GKE documentation for more information.
 A possible quick fix is to create your cluster using:

  `--scopes "https://www.googleapis.com/auth/cloud-platform"`